-The starting date for the ARGENTINA or ECUADOR program for this Spring Term program is May 1, 2021 and will run for 4 weeks.
+The starting date for ECUADOR GLOBAL HEALTH for this Spring Term program is May 7, 2022 and it will run for 4 weeks.

 Housing will be in a homestay arranged by CFHI, where two meals will be provided daily.